-In connection with the Business Combination, the holders of Class A common stock elected to redeem an aggregate of 10,389,093 Class A common stock, par value \$0.0001 per share, initially sold in the Aesther IPO.
-As a result, an aggregate of approximately \$58,847,564.50 was paid to such redeeming shareholders at or prior to the closing of the Business Combination out of the trust account established by Aesther upon the closing of the Aesther IPO.
-The Selling Securityholders can sell, under this prospectus, up to (a) 7,876,936 shares of Common Stock, constituting approximately 23.3% of our issued and outstanding shares of Common Stock as of April 18, 2023 and (b) 5,411,000 Warrants constituting approximately 44.9% of our issued and outstanding Warrants as of April 18, 2023.
-Sales of a substantial number of our shares of Common Stock and/or Warrants in the public market by the Selling Securityholders and/or by our other existing securityholders, or the perception that those sales might occur, could increase the volatility of and cause a significant decline in the market price of our securities and could impair our ability to raise capital through the sale of additional equity securities.
-See "Risk Factors - Future sales, or the perception of future sales, by us or our stockholders in the public market could cause the market price for our Common Stock to decline."
+The Selling Securityholder can sell, under this prospectus, up to 28,168,096 shares of our Common Stock.
+Sales of a substantial number of our shares of Common Stock in the public market by the Selling Securityholder and/or by our other existing securityholders, or the perception that those sales might occur, could increase the volatility of and cause a significant decline in the market price of our securities and could impair our ability to raise capital through the sale of additional equity securities.
+See "Risk Factors-Future sales, or the perception of future sales, by us or our stockholders in the public market could cause the market price for our Common Stock to decline."